yt-project/yt/doc/source/visualizing/visualizing_particle_datasets_with_firefly.rst

 `Firefly <https://github.com/ageller/Firefly>`_
 is an interactive, browser-based, particle visualization platform that allows you to filter, colormap, and fly through their data.
-The python frontend allows users to both load in their own datasets and customize every aspect of the user interface. yt offers to ability to export your data to Firefly's JSON format through the
+The Python frontend allows users to both load in their own datasets and customize every aspect of the user interface. yt offers to ability to export your data to Firefly's JSON format through the